 The Coureurs de bois

 It wasn’t easy being a coureur de bois.
-They had to travel great distances while transporting heavy bundles of fur, portaging and enduring extreme weather.
+They had to travel great distances while transporting heavy bundles of fur, portaging (transporting boats or goods by land between different rivers or around obstacles) and enduring extreme weather.
 Not only that, but profits had been declining for several years.
 As a result, there were fewer and fewer coureurs de bois in New France.

 See also – Traces of the past: